-As such, a random walk in $G^{(1)}$ represents a null model that changes the statistics of time-respecting paths and thus alters causality in temporal networks.
-The same null model can be defined based on $G^{(2)}$ by constructing a maximum entropy transition matrix $\mathbf{\tilde{T}}^{(2)}$ which (i) preserves the weights $w^{(1)}$ of edges in $G^{(1)}$ and (ii) creates ``Markovian'' temporal networks.
-For $e_1=(a,b)$ and $e_2=(b,c)$, the entries $\tilde{T}^{(2)}_{e_1e_2}$ corresponding to a two-path $e_1 \rightarrow e_2$ are given as
+As such, a random walker in the first-order time-aggregate network must be interpreted as null model that destroys causality, and which can thus not be used to gain analytical insights about dynamical processes in non-Markovian temporal networks~\cite{Barrat2013}.
+A second-order representation of the same null model can be constructed using a \emph{maximum entropy second-order transition matrix} $\mathbf{\tilde{T}}^{(2)}$.
+For two links $e_1=(a,b)$ and $e_2=(b,c)$, the transition probability $\tilde{T}^{(2)}_{e_1e_2}$ simply corresponds to the transition rate of a random walk across the weighted link $(b,c)$ in the first-order aggregate network (see details in Methods section).
+This definition ensures that the corresponding random walker generates Markovian temporal networks which are consistent with a given weighted time-aggregated network, and which exhibit a two-path statistic as expected based on paths in the first-order aggregate network.
+We again illustrate our approach using the first-order time-aggregated network $G^{(1)}$ shown in the left panel of Fig.~\ref{fig:example}.
+For this example, the transition matrix corresponding to a ``Markovian'' temporal network is given as